+South African motorists need innovative, tailored car insurance products that are affordable and cost-effective.
+However, you describe it, car insurance such as this could help millions of South African motorists.
 The South African Rand has depreciated by more than 60% in the last three to four years.
 Consequently, the price of imported vehicle parts has sky rocketed, steeply pushing up the cost of vehicle repairs and the average car insurance claim amount with it.
 In addition, the price of vehicle recovery and salvage has risen dramatically too with up to 40% of the average R20 000 claim going to the cost of getting the vehicle from the site of the accident to the repairer.

 It’s no wonder then that comprehensive car insurance companies have been forced to increase their premiums materially each year just to keep their motor portfolios out of the red.
-Many are now also shifting their practices away from a replacement of parts approach to a “repair what can be repaired” approach.
+Many are now also shifting their practices away from a “replacement of parts” approach to a “repair what can be repaired” approach.

-This is not to mention the regular increases in car insurance excess amounts, meaning that car insurers are expecting their clients to carry an ever increasing financial burden from their own private funds.
+This is not to mention the regular increases in car insurance excess amounts, meaning that car insurers are expecting their clients to carry an ever-increasing financial burden from their own private funds.

 The poor state of South Africa’s roads has further aggravated the car insurance crisis with annual road deaths approaching nearly 20,000 people each year.
-Enormous potholes, faded road marking and signs, and faulty or broken intersection robots generate an enormous amount of otherwise avoidable car insurance claims.
+Enormous potholes, faded road markings and signs, and faulty or broken intersection robots generate an enormous amount of otherwise avoidable car insurance claims.

 The fact that nearly 7 in 10 vehicle owners do not have car insurance is not that surprising.
 When one carefully considers the colossal cost of vehicle ownership and the princely price of comprehensive car insurance, the answer becomes abundantly clear.